openstack/monasca-api/docs/monasca-api-spec.md

 ## List measurements
 Get measurements for metrics.

-Metrics must be fully qualified with name and dimensions so that only measurements are returned for a single metric.
+If `group_by` is not specified, metrics must be fully qualified with name and dimensions so that only measurements are returned for a single metric.
 If the metric name and dimensions given do not resolve to a single metric, an error will be displayed asking the user to further qualify the metric with a name and additional dimensions.

 If users do not wish to see measurements for a single metric, but would prefer to have measurements from multiple metrics combined, a 'merge_metrics' flag can be specified. when 'merge_metrics' is set to true (**merge_metrics=true**), all meaurements for all metrics that satisfy the query parameters will be merged into a single list of measurements.